 Note About Undated Hubs

 There were no date marks, or numbers that could be used to date hubs, in 1930-1931.
-We can safely assign undated K hubs to this short period.
+These were instead marked with the letter A, which has lead many to presume erroneously that they have the much earlier and scarcer A hub.
+We can have reasonable confidence when we assign K hubs marked “A” to this short period.

-It is tempting to assign other undated hubs to the second world war, but we would often be mistaken.
-Many of the undated A series and F series hubs that I seen are clearly from the period 1951-1965.
+It is tempting to assign other undated hubs to the second world war, but we would sometimes be mistaken.
+Some of the undated A series and F series hubs that I have seen are clearly from the period 1951-1965.
+As a guide: an undated hub with threaded driver and black left ball-cup would be wartime, but with a 3-splined driver and silver ball-cup it would be 1950s.
 Why they are undated remains a mystery.